 For example, Avast's free antivirus software was found to be collecting users’ browsing histories and selling them to advertisers.
 Whenever you're looking for an online security service, it's always worth going for a premium option.

-Like an antivirus, a VPN protects the user from online threats.
-But it does so by encrypting the user’s internet traffic and rerouting it though a remote server.
+Like an antivirus, a VPN (virtual private network) protects the user from cyber threats.
+But it does so by encrypting the user’s internet traffic and rerouting it though a remote VPN server.
 In this way, the user’s IP address, their location, and their private data are all hidden.
 This will keep a user's private information shielded from hackers, criminals, and even their internet service provider (ISP).

 VPNs also work in the background, but are usually easier to configure, suspend, or turn off than traditional antiviruses that tend to be more ‘sticky’ and may sometimes even be difficult to uninstall.

-If we think about antiviruses as a passive protection method, VPNs are the opposite.
-You can experience the benefits of a VPN as soon as you turn it on.
+If we think about antivirus programs as a passive protection method, VPNs are the opposite.
+You can experience the benefits of VPN security features as soon as you turn it on.